 - Get Support: You cannot be your loved one’s sole support team.
 The person will benefit from a variety of specialists and online or local support groups.
 Additionally, as a family caregiver, it’s crucial that you acknowledge how stressful life can be and seek support services for yourself as well.

 Live Well at Home can provide specialized care for traumatic brain injury survivors and help for their family caregivers.
-Contact us online or call 916-459-3220 for a trusted partner in Roseville, CA and the surrounding areas.
+Contact us online or call 916-459-3220 to learn more about senior care in Carmichael, CA and the surrounding areas.